pbradleylab/phylogenize/README.md

 ## Contact

 If you have questions or comments, please contact [support@phylogenize.org].
-If *phylogenize* is giving you an error, please also feel free to file a bug using our [issue tracker](https://bitbucket.org/pbradz/phylogenize/issues?status=new&status=open).
+If *phylogenize* is giving you an error, please also feel free to file a bug report.
 Thanks for your feedback!